arkadiusjonczek/clean-architecture-go/README.md

 To view it, open http://localhost:8080/ in your web browser.

-If you want to interact with the basket please use the REST API described in the following section.
+If you want to interact with the basket, please use the REST API described in the following section.

 ### REST API